 If you’re considering an extended warranty, compare cost and coverage with any MBI coverage that your insurance offers.
 You may find that your car insurance company offers MBI that covers more than what’s covered by an extended warranty.

 Mechanical breakdown insurance providers generally require you to take your car to an approved auto repair shop.
 If you’re familiar with car insurance, you’ll recognize this common stipulation from your car insurance policy.

-Car repair insurance also usually doesn’t include maintenance, and it could have exclusions for repairs as common as replacing the coolant, rebalancing the wheels, and changing the tires.
+Mechanical breakdown insurance also usually doesn’t include maintenance, and it could have exclusions for common repairs like replacing the coolant, rebalancing the wheels, and changing the tires.
 For that reason, make sure you examine the MBI policy as closely as you can before deciding whether it’s right for you and ask your car insurance broker any questions you may have.